 Over the years, I have recommended Clickfunnels for marketers, Clickfunnels for Amazon sellers and even Clickfunnels for non-profits.

-I have used the Clickfunnel's membership feature for several membership courses, one time payment courses and free courses (that I use for lead generation).
+I have used the Clickfunnel's membership site feature for several membership sites, courses, one time payment courses and free courses (that I use for lead generation).

 Obviously, it gets the job done.

 However, with so many available options, you deserve more than a biased review showing you just one option that "gets the job done."
 You deserve a review that helps you, "get the job done best for you."

 Let me explain why.
 First, let's discuss where Clickfunnels falls short when it comes to online courses.

 The Shortcomings of Using Clickfunnels for Online Courses

 First, let me explain why I am not as in love with the membership/course features of Clickfunnels as I am with the other features of Clickfunnels.

 1. Formatting/Creating Modules Isn't as Simple as Other Solutions I've Tested

 Notice I say that it isn't "as" simple.

 I admit, I am extremely fluent in Clickfunnels.
 I have used it for years and paid thousands on trainings to master it.